 It wouldn’t be a Mexican beach list without Cancun being included.
 One of the most iconic and popular spring break destinations in the world, Cancun draws in hoards of people from left and right for some good old sunshine and a whole lot of drinking.

 Although most famous for the party aspect of this beachside city, Cancun also offers visitors a wide blue ocean just waiting to be explored.
+Just make sure you check out when the best time to go to Cancun is to make sure you time your trip correctly!

 Take a shallow dive to the Cancun Underwater Museum of Art to get a taste of both culture and life below the surface.
 Then finish up your day at an upscale beachside restaurant for a delicious seafood meal.